thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-office365-video.md

 <properties
-pageTitle="Utiliser le connecteur Office 365 Video dans vos applications logiques | Microsoft Azure" description="Utiliser le connecteur Office 365 Video dans vos applications logiques Microsoft Azure App Service" services=""
+pageTitle="Use the Office 365 Video connector in your Logic apps | Microsoft Azure" description="Get started using the Office 365 Video connector in your Microsoft Azure App service Logic apps" services=""
 documentationCenter=""
 authors="msftman"